Relating nets and factorization algebras of observables: free field theories: Interpretation of the results

-for $X\in\mathrm{Obs}_\reg^{cl}(\Ocal_1)[[\hbar]]$, $Y\in\mathrm{Obs}_\reg^{cl}(\Ocal_2)[[\hbar]]$ if $\Ocal_1,\Ocal_2\in\Caus(\Mcal) $ and $\Ocal_1\cap\Ocal_2=\emptyset$.
+for $X\in \fv\Pfrak_\pol(\Ocal_1)[[\hbar]]$, $Y\in \fv\Pfrak_\pol(\Ocal_2)[[\hbar]]$ if $\Ocal_1,\Ocal_2\in\Caus(\Mcal) $ and $\Ocal_1\cap\Ocal_2=\emptyset$.

 Equivalently to deforming the product, one can deform the differential instead.
 This point of view guides the CG approach \cite{Cos,CoGw,CG2}.
-In this way of looking at things, we leave the product to be $\cdot$ (i.e. we work with the prefactorization structure $\mathscr{F}$), but we deform $\delta_{S}$ to $\hat{s}$ (see \eqref{intertw}).
+In this way of looking at things, we leave the product to be $\cdot$, but we deform $\delta_{S}$ to $\hat{s}$ (see \eqref{intertw}).
 Again we have

 so $\hat{s}$ acts like a derivation for arguments with disjoint support.